SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/02-Data-Types.md

 The naming convention used in Java is called ***"camelCase"***.

-Diffferent naming conventions are used in different languages some are: pascal case, snake case.
+Diffferent naming conventions are used in different languages.
+Some are: PascalCase, snake_case.

 **camelCase** combines words by:
 * Capitalizing all words following the first one
-* There can be no speces in a name
+* Leaving no spaces between the words
 ```java
 int userLoginCount;
 ```

 **PascalCase** combines words by:
 * Capitalizing each word along with the first one
-* No speces can be contained in the name
+* Leaving no spaces between the words
 ```java
 int UserLoginCount;
 ```

-**sake_case** is another naming convention, which separates words by:
+**snake_case** is another naming convention, according to which:
-* An underscore (_)
+* Words are separated by an underscore (_)
-* A name may hold no spaces
+* No space should be left between the words
-* Each element's initial letter usually lowercased within the compound
+* Each element's initial letter is usually lowercase
-* The first letter could be either upper or lowercase
 ```java
 int users_count;
 String first_name;